tristantao/kaggle_survivor/writeup.md

 summary(train.glm)
 ```

+Is this a perfect model?
+Obviously not.
+But through trial and error of different parameters we found this model to give the best performance on Kaggle.
+You too can add/remove parameters and see if you can beat our model.

 Now that we have a trained model, we repeat the exact process on the test data that we did on the training data.
 The idea is to conduct the same steps (in terms of subsetting, cleaning, inference ,adding more variables), so that both datasets are in the same state.
 The only difference is the following: **The test dataset doesn't have the "surivived" variable (which is what we're trying to predict), therefore the subsetting indexes are slightly different when cleaning the data**.
 You can just copy and paste the lengthy code snippet below.